RebootJeff/rebootjeff.github.io/source/_posts/2013-09-14-coding-bootcamp-research-admissions-part2.markdown

 Unfortunately, our time was **very** limited (likely my fault for being late).
 There was barely any room for me to ask questions.
 [GA guy2] left and [GA guy1] re-entered.
 I asked [GA guy1] some questions from [my giant list](/blog/2013/09/10/coding-bootcamp-research-admissions-processes-applications-and-interviews-part-1/#interview-questions-for-you-to-ask), but at that point, I didn't have my laptop in front of me, which sucked because I didn't memorize many questions.

-I left the building feeling very confident. **I never heard back from them.** Bummer.
-I wonder if they checked out my blog, where I announced my enrollment at Hack Reactor less than a week after my final GA interview.
+I left the building feeling very confident, but **I never heard back from them.** Not to sound too full of myself, but I wonder if they checked out my blog after I announced my enrollment at Hack Reactor.
+It probably takes them awhile to decide which applicants to accept, but I uploaded [my announcement post](/blog/2013/08/25/hack-reactor-is-my-future/) less than a week after my final GA interview.

 # Hack Reactor wants to kick your pathetic ass!